 Commandline execution

-flag tells python to run the appended string as a command.
+The -c flag tells python to run the appended string as a command.
 For example

 ➜ python3 -c "import datetime; print('It is: ',datetime.datetime.now())"